-Mari sat snugly between two commuters; headphones feeding her favorite podcast while she zoned out on the Underground.
-Every so often the train would hit a bump in the tracks jostling her out of a daze.
-On one of the bumps she glanced around the cabin to see none other than Mr. Impossible.
+Mari sat snugly between two commuters, headphones feeding her favorite podcast while she zoned out on the Underground.
+Every so often the train would hit a bump jostling her from a daze.
+On one such bump she glanced around the cabin to see none other than Mr. Impossible.
 “Whaaaat…?”
 She whispered to herself.
-He blended in so easily with the crowd it took a double take just to be sure it was him.
+He blended in so easily it took a double take just to be sure it was him.
 Pulling out her phone she quickly sent off a message.

 Indigo was enjoying a cup of coffee when their phone vibrated.

 Mari Mari Xmas: Guess who I just saw >_>